integralfx/MemTestHelper/DDR4 OC Guide.md

      * MSI: CPU NB/SOC.
 3. Set DRAM voltage to 1.40V.
 If you're using ICs that roll over above 1.35V, set 1.35V.
    * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
-   * ICs that are known to roll over above 1.35V include but is not limited to: 8Gb Samsung C-die, older Micron/SpecTek ICs (before 8Gb Rev. E).
+   * ICs that are known to roll over above 1.35V include but are not limited to: 8Gb Samsung C-die, older Micron/SpecTek ICs (before 8Gb Rev. E).
    * Here is a list of common IC's and safe voltages for them:

    | IC                                | Daily voltage (V) | Extreme voltage |